nikhil-techefficio/All-essentials-of-React_Native/Step on  step .md

    Go to android studos and open res -->drawable -->mouse click -- new --image assets
     we get a window and can change it

+ # Change Name
+  To change name same on android go to path  android --> main--> res--> values -->